 Most "digital onboarding" tools are just online versions of a PDF.
 The branding might look better.
 The forms might be mobile responsive.
 But what happens after the form is submitted is where the problem lies.

 Behind the scenes, staff are still manually reviewing uploaded documents.
-Risk teams are chasing signatures and spreadsheets.
+Risk teams are chasing signatures and working from spreadsheets.
 Sales reps are following up by email to get missing information.
 Operations is triaging incomplete applications in shared inboxes.

-The process is slow, error-prone, and resource intensive — just like it was before the digital facelift.
+The process is slow, error-prone, and resource intensive.
+Just like it was before the digital facelift.

 While these forms may look modern, the experience for the merchant hasn't improved.
 They still face confusing requirements, long delays, and limited communication.
 They still don't know whether their application has been received, reviewed, or rejected.
 And they still don't understand why they need to upload a void cheque in 2025.

-Modern merchants — especially tech-forward businesses — expect onboarding to be as smooth as signing up for Stripe, Shopify, or Slack.
+Modern merchants (especially tech-forward businesses) expect onboarding to be as smooth as signing up for Stripe, Shopify, or Slack.
 Anything less feels archaic.

 If your onboarding feels more like applying for a small business loan than joining a payment platform, that's a problem.